Defxult/reactionmenu/README.md

 ---
 * `ReactionMenu.add_row(data: str)`
   * Used when the menu is set to dynamic.
 Apply the data recieved to a row in the embed page
 ---
-* `ReactionMenu.cancel_all_sessions()`
-  * *class method* Immediately cancel all sessions that are currently running from the menu sessions task pool.
-Using this method does not allow the normal operations of `ReactionMenu.stop()`.
-This stops all session processing with no regard to changing the status of `ReactionMenu.is_running` amongst other things.
-Should only be used if you have an excess amount of menus running and it has an affect on your bots performance
----
 * `ReactionMenu.change_appear_order(*emoji_or_button: Union[str, Button])`
   * Change the order of the reactions you want them to appear in on the menu